 Canadian patent applications distinctly identify individual inventors, as well as the owners of patent rights - identified as "applicants".
 In the absence of a transfer of rights, inventors own the patent rights and are accordingly also identified as applicants.
 An invention created by joint inventors would be jointly owned, with specific rights accorded to each co-owner.
 In general, inventions created in the course of an employment relationship, where the inventor is employed to invent, are owned by the employer.

 e.
-Transferring of patent ownership through assignment or licence
+Transferring or licensing of patent rights

 Patent rights can be assigned or licensed in whole or in part, and transfer documents can be recorded at CIPO.
 Joint owners can separately assign or license their rights, but the assignment or license by one party cannot dilute the patent rights of the other party - unless there is an agreement to the contrary between the co-owners.